Web Toolbar by Wibiya The Megalithomania Grand Tour to Ancient India, January 2027

 January 18th - February 1st 2027

-Hosted by Hugh Newman, JJ Ainsworth and Anu Nagappa with special guests from India joining us on specific days
+Hosted by Hugh Newman, JJ Ainsworth and Anu Nagappa with special guest Subhashis Das joining us on specific days

 This unique Megalithomania expedition invites you to explore the most remarkable ancient temples, megalithic sites, rock-cut caves and sacred architecture India has to offer